SaraAlert/SaraAlert/docs/api/fhir-api-specification.md

 ]
 ```

 Use `http://saraalert.org/StructureDefinition/address-type` to specify the type of an address (options are: `USA`, `Foreign`, `Monitored`, and `ForeignMonitored`).
 Note that this extension should be placed on an element in the `Patient.address` array.
 If this extension is not present on an address in the `Patient.address` array, the address is assumed to be a `USA` address.
-Addresses of type `Monitored` or `ForeignMonitored` are read-only.
 ```json
 "address": [
   {